checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/how-it-works.md

    **No 3rd party backend needed. 😲**

-   Checkly's trace ingestion endpoint is a standard OTel backend endpoint, but we only accept traces that are related to synthetic checks, e.g. those marked with `tracestate: checkly=true`.
+   Checkly's trace ingestion endpoint is a standard OTel backend endpoint, but only accepts traces that are related to synthetic checks, e.g. those marked with `tracestate: checkly=true`.
 This way, you can keep your OTel setup lean and mean and still get all the benefits of correlating check results with backend traces.